jD91mZM2/math-test-rust/README.md

 Let's compare it to GNU `bc`!

 `simple-math` cons:
 - New technology.
-Therefor it's currently less stable.
+Therefore it's currently less stable.
 - Power using `pow(x, y)`, not `x^y`.
 This is due to the `^` operator doing something else.
 - `bc` is more powerful.
 - Probably some more things I don't know about.